VenithNET/Dragon-Linux/content/blog/2025/03/21-progress-report-6-14.md

 ever to releasing at the same time as Fedora.
 We hope that in the next cycle Fedora Asahi Remix 43 will release on the same day as Fedora Linux 43.

-## Asahi Linux @ SCaLE
+## Dragon Linux @ SCaLE
-While at [SCaLE](https://www.socallinuxexpo.org/scale/22x), Neal and Davide managed to set up a demonstration of Asahi Linux running on an M2 Mac mini and an M1 Mac Studio in the expo hall.
+While at [SCaLE](https://www.socallinuxexpo.org/scale/22x), Neal and Davide managed to set up a demonstration of Dragon Linux running on an M2 Mac mini and an M1 Mac Studio in the expo hall.
 Reception was extremely positive, and folks had a blast playing a whole bunch of Steam games through muvm and FEX!
 We even managed to get kids involved by firing up Nidhogg, which proved to be the most popular game by far.